brightmarch/testing-bundle/README.md

 * `array $server=[]`

 ### Authentication
 Testing authenticated features becomes a chore when continually having to sign in as a user to perform them.
 The `authenticate()` method makes this simple by mimicking the full authentication process.
-The method takes two parameters, a user entity that extends the `Symfony\Component\Security\Core\User\UserInterface` interface, and the firewall name from the `app/config/security.yml` file that you are wanting to authenticate.
+The method takes two parameters, a user entity that implements the `Symfony\Component\Security\Core\User\UserInterface` interface, and the firewall name from the `app/config/security.yml` file that you are wanting to authenticate.

 * `Symfony\Component\Security\Core\User\UserInterface $user`
 * `string $firewall`

 Please note that the `authenticate()` method returns the client you should use for all future interaction with your application.
 You do not need to call `getClient()` first.

+The `1.2.0` release of this bundle introduced a method named `authenticateStateless()` that allows you to authenticate against a stateless firewall.
+This is helpful for API testing where your API is stateless and requires authorization for every request.
+Like the `authenticate()` method, this method returns a client you can use to interact with your API.
+Because you are interacting through your application through its URLs, you do not need to provide a firewall to authenticate against.

 ### Database Interaction
 You can access the Doctrine EntityManager with the `getEntityManager()` method.
 The method takes no arguments and returns a `Doctrine\ORM\EntityManager` object.
 Sorry, no Propel access at this time.